Effective Date: August 18, 2006

 c.
 NPR 7120.5, NASA Program and Project Management Processes and Requirements.

 d.
 NPR 8715.3, NASA Safety Manual.

 a.
-The HEOMD Associate Administrator (AA) shall be responsible for the NASA Launch Services Program (LSP) and provides necessary resources to support implementation of this policy.
+The SOMD Associate Administrator (AA) shall be responsible for the NASA Launch Services Program (LSP) and provides necessary resources to support implementation of this policy.

 b.
-The Director for Launch Services Office (LSO), as delegated by the AA of HEOMD, is responsible for the following:
+The Director for Launch Services Office (LSO), shall as delegated by the AA of HEOMD, be responsible for the following:

 (a) The LSP Manager ensures that all relevant and reasonable technical issues are properly identified, competently addressed, and coordinated with the spacecraft customer.

 (b) If the LSP Manager is unable to satisfactorily resolve technical issues and cannot reach consensus with the spacecraft customer on a resolution path, then the LSP Manager shall elevate those issues to the HEOMD.
 The HEOMD Director for LSO will coordinate with the affected spacecraft Mission Directorate, the Office of the Chief Engineer, the Office of Safety and Mission Assurance, and other Headquarters offices, to consider cost, schedule, and performance issues affected by the technical issue.
 The HEOMD will seek to reach consensus, but retains authority for risk acceptance of technical launch vehicle issues as they affect HEOMD's responsibility for assuring launch mission success.

 (2) Assuring that all NASA launch service contracts:

 (a) Include the Government's approval and insight requirements and rights as outlined in Attachment A to this policy directive.